A procession of glowing light moves down Broad Street at dusk.

 The download for the all of the music is less than 50MB.
 The equivalent to watching YouTube for about 10mins.

-Depending on you phone, it may use as little as 10% of your battery.
-However, we recommend you bring your cell phone fully charged.
+Playing the music during the parade may use as little as 10-20% of your battery.
+However, this depends on your phone and may be significantly more so we recommend you bring your cell phone fully charged.

 Can I charge my phone at the start locations?